commsy/commsy/vagrant/puphpet/puppet/modules/elasticsearch/README.md

 Please note that this does not work when you specify 'latest' as a version number.

+####ES 2.x official plugins
+For the Elasticsearch commercial plugins you can refer them to the simple name.

+See the [Plugin installation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/installation.html) for more details.

 ###Scripts

 Install [scripts](http://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting.html) to be used by Elasticsearch.
-These scripts are shared accross all defined instances on the same host.
+These scripts are shared across all defined instances on the same host.

 ```puppet
 elasticsearch::script { 'myscript':